- Chart

 Overview

-The Vanguard Long-Term Corporate Bond Index Fund ETF Shares (VCLT) seeks to track the performance of a market-weighted corporate bond index with a long-term dollar-weighted average maturity.
-It focuses on investment-grade U.S. corporate bonds and aims for broad diversification within this asset class.
+The Vanguard Long-Term Corporate Bond Index Fund ETF Shares (VGLT) seeks to track the performance of a broad-based, long-term corporate bond index.
+It focuses on investment-grade corporate bonds with maturities generally longer than 10 years.
+The investment strategy is to passively replicate the holdings of its benchmark index, providing broad diversification within the long-term investment-grade corporate bond market.

 Reputation and Reliability